timzy171/CarManager/README.md

 With the help of them, two images are created, on the basis of which the container is created and launched.
 ![image](https://github.com/timzy171/CarManager/assets/115809444/06b6b5f5-5e39-4213-adfe-035fb4ecdfaa)

+For use this repository, you need to download the cars database.
+Check this link : https://disk.yandex.ru/d/4MNWl3uPyF4Hxw